Cygnet Bed Hub: 0808 164 4450

 Age: 16+

-We aim to provide a safe, comfortable and effective care environment for those in our care, promoting independence and community integration.
-On-site we have our multi-disciplinary team (MDT) who assist and support us to provide outcome based care and support pathways.
+We aim to provide a safe, comfortable and effective environment for those in our care, promoting independence and community integration.
+On site we have a multi-disciplinary team (MDT) who assist and support us to provide outcome based care and support pathways.

 Depending on the individual’s level of need, we have 3 different areas within the service offering different levels of support, including support for young men and women leaving an educational provision:

-As part of our care pathway, our service enables residents to build upon earlier learnt skills to achieve further independence, self-advocacy and confidence leading to a better quality of life.
-Residents can gain skills through extended learning via accredited platforms.
+As part of the pathway, our service enables the people we support to build upon earlier learnt skills to achieve further independence, self-advocacy and confidence leading to better quality of life.

-Our staff use positive behaviour approaches (PBS) and are trained in specialised behaviour interventions and sensory integration strategies.
-A combination of person-centred planning, measurement of progress and a full multi-disciplinary approach can only result in the best outcomes for the individuals in our care.
+Staff use positive behaviour (PBS) approaches and are trained in specialised behaviour interventions and sensory integration strategies.
+A combination of person-centred planning, measurement of progress and a full multi-disciplinary approach results in the best outcomes for the individuals we support.

 Liam’s Journey